OpenSource-For-Freedom/Legion/README.md

 - First test was stable but failed on **6** lines.
 - Looking to keep it **high level and heuristic** with updated resources.
+- Next step is to build the signature and whitelist requirment to an api, instead of a local txt.
 - Wanting to tie in a **SIEM tool**, unknown which outside of **Wazuh** or **Splunk**.

 ## Ideas